morhetz/gruvbox/README.md

 	nnoremap / :let @/ = ""<CR>:call gruvbox#hls_show()<CR>/
 	nnoremap ? :let @/ = ""<CR>:call gruvbox#hls_show()<CR>?

 So you'll get `g:gruvbox_hls_cursor` (orange by default) cursor color when highlight search is on and inverted one otherwise.
-With such mappings you could also toggle search highlight on and off with F4 and hide it with Enter.
+With such mappings you could also toggle search highlight on and off with <Leader><Space> and hide it with Enter.

 Terminal-specific
 -----------------